 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.

-The PLACE command can be useful in so many situations.
-It’s great for when the doorbell rings and your dog rushes the door.
-Train your dog the place command to have him wait patiently on his mat.
+- Front Door Greetings: It’s great for when the doorbell rings and your dog rushes the door.
+Train your dog the place command to have him wait patiently on his bed.
 You can then open the door and greet your guest without your dog creating chaos.

 [Related: If you need help training your dog, you may also want to read

 How to Find the Perfect Dog Trainer.]